Classically Frustrated Magnets, Symmetries and $\mathbb Z_2$-Equivariant Topology: Introduction

-In recent studies, classical spin liquids are classified based on their energy spectrum \cites{fang2023classification}{yan2023classification}.
+In recent studies, classical spin liquids are classified based on their energy spectrum \cite{fang2023classification,yan2023classification}.
 A more detailed development and comprehensive exposition of the classification theory with numerous examples can be found in \cite{yan2023classificationDetailed}.

-This paper is organised as follows: in chapter \ref{Chapter: The mathematical framework} we introduce the physical framework to describe spin waves of frustrated magnets through a mathematical model and examples.
-The examples include a classical HAF on a square lattice with anisotropic next-nearest neighbour exchange interactions, the classical $J_1-J_2$ HAF on a square lattice and the classical pyrochlore HAF.
-In these examples, rigidity matrices are computed and symmetries are identified.
+This paper is organized as follows: in chapter \ref{Chapter: The mathematical framework} we introduce the physical framework to describe spin waves of frustrated magnets through examples and a mathematical model.
+The examples include an antiferromagnetic Heisenberg spin chain, a classical HAF on a square lattice with anisotropic next-nearest neighbor exchange interactions, the classical $J_1-J_2$ HAF on a square lattice, and the classical pyrochlore HAF.
+In these examples, rigidity matrices are computed, and symmetries are identified.